ocaml/opam/doc/pages/FAQ.md

 ---

-#### 🐫  Can I work on different switches at the same time in different shells ?
+#### 🐫  Can I work on different switches at the same time in different shells?

 Yes.
 Use one of: